OEHC/praqma.com/_posts/2016-09-24-onboarding.md

 Many people change job, simply to get a pay raise.

 We don't believe you should join Praqma to get a better salary.
-We also believe that, if we shall give anyone a pay raise, it's because they earned it - with us.
+We do believe in pay raises, but if we shall give anyone a pay raise, it's because they earned it - with us.
 When you start with Praqma, we will typically be prepared to match the salary you had in you previous job.
 But if you come from a really boring job, we also sometimes see, that you are compensated for boredom - with a high salary.

 But Praqma is not boring - and it has actually happened a few times, that people will have to settle back to the salary level for an _exciting_ job, and then work their way up from there, while with us.

-We strive to support, that whatever career path you see for yourself, we want you to enable you to thread that path inside Praqma.
+We strive to support, that whatever career path you see for yourself, we want to enable you to thread that path _inside_ Praqma.
 Every employee will meet with management in a personal evaluation at least once every year.
 The expectation is that - like Praqma in general - you too will grow, while in Praqma.
 Your responsibilities will expand and when you grow you become more valuable too - you will typically get an annual pay raise while you're with us.